Tawfiqh/ToyChatApp/README.md

 ToDo:
 =====

-1.Put our development vue app into a new folder.
-That compiles into the dist folder, that we can seve.
+~~ 1.Put our development vue app into a new folder.
+That compiles into the dist folder, that we can serve ~~

-2.From Vue.
+2. From Vue.
 Have a button that requests an emoji from a node backend.

 3. Login page - You enter a login ID and then you’re in the chat room.

 4. I want there to be one chat room.

-5.Serve a nice front-end in vue.
+5. Serve a nice front-end in vue.
 Real time.

+6. Separate dependencies into dev-dependencies and dependencies.

 Bonus: